JellyTelly/odd-sample-apps/README.md

 ### tvOS Sample App

+The tvOS Sample App is available in both Swift and Objective-C versions.

 This Application demonstrates connecting to the OddNetworks API using the ODDtvOSSDK.
 The app uses sample data from NASA to show how to work with OddMediaObjectCollections and OddVideos

 ### iOS Sample App in Objective-C